Dalton Castle (wrestler): Reunion with The Boys (2022–2024)

 In July 2023, it was announced that Castle would participate in a four-man tournament to determine the #1 contender for the World Television Championship at Death Before Dishonor.
 During the tournament, Castle made it to the finals and defeated Shane Taylor to become the #1 contender.
 At Death Before Dishonor, Dalton Castle pressed Samoa Joe before outside interference from Stokely Hathaway prevented a clean finish to the match.
 At Final Battle on December 15, Castle participated in a Survival of the Fittest match for the vacant ROH World Television Championship.
 He would be eliminated by Lee Moriarty due to interference from Johnny TV.
 In the following weeks, Castle would appear in various segments in attempts to have a match with Johnny TV to seek revenge for Survival of the Fittest.
 Johnny TV would rebuff Castle until February 2024, where he agreed to a match with Castle for the custody of The Boys.
 On the February 29 episode of Ring of Honor Wrestling, Johnny TV defeated Castle and gained custody of The Boys.
 In the next three weeks, Castle would hound Johnny TV and his wife, Taya Valkyrie, to return The Boys until Johnny TV revealed that he had lost them after a (kayfabe) bear attack on a mountain.
 In April, The Boys were released from AEW and ROH.

-Singles competiton (2024–present)
+Singles competition (2024–2025)

-At Supercard of Honor, Castle defeated Johnny TV in a Fight Without Honor with assistance from multiple Boys which included Jack Cartwheel and Paul Walter Hauser.
-On July 13, 2024 episode of Collision, Castle lost to Roderick Strong in a match to determine who would face Mark Briscoe for the ROH World Championship at Death Before Dishonor.
+At Supercard of Honor, Castle defeated Johnny TV in a Fight without Honor with assistance from multiple Boys which included Jack Cartwheel and Paul Walter Hauser.
+On July 13, 2024, episode of Collision, Castle lost to Roderick Strong in a match to determine who would face Mark Briscoe for the ROH World Championship at Death Before Dishonor.
 During the match, Castle sustained a torn bicep in a "freak accident".
 A week later, Tony Khan announced that Castle would be sidelined for the rest of the year.
 On the June 5, 2025 episode of Ring of Honor Wrestling, a vignette was aired featuring Castle and several Boys, teasing his return.

+Teaming with the Outrunners (2025–present)

+Castle (second from right) as one third of the ROH World Six-Man Tag Team Champions alongside The Outrunners at Supercard of Honor 2026.

+Castle made his in-ring return on the September 27 episode of Collision, teaming with The Outrunners (Truth Magnum and Turbo Floyd) to defeat enhancement talents in a squash match.
+On December 5 at Final Battle, Castle unsuccessfully challenged Ricochet for the AEW National Championship.
+On May 15, 2026, at Supercard of Honor, Castle and The Outrunners defeated Shane Taylor Promotions to win the ROH World Six-Man Tag Team Championship, marking Castle's third reign with the titles.
+On August 21 at Death Before Dishonor, Castle and the Outrunners lost their titles to The Lethal Twist (Jay Lethal, Blake Christian, and Lee Johnson), ending their reign at 97 days.